Islandora/documentation/docs/technical-documentation/testing-notes.md

 curl -H "Authorization:Bearer islandora" http://localhost:8000/gemini/uuid_value
 ```

-Alternatively, you can login to mysql database, select the gemini database and issue the following query:
+Alternatively, you can login to MySQL database, select the gemini database and issue the following query:
 `
 select * from Gemini where uuid="uuid_value";
 `